Menu

 How The Amex Platinum Credit Card Fits In The Amex Membership Rewards Ecosystem

-Before applying for any personal American Express card, be aware of two specific rules:
+Before applying for any personal American Express card, be aware of two important rules:

-1. You can only receive the sign-up bonus on each Amex card once every 7 years.
+1. You can generally only receive the welcome bonus on a specific Amex card once every 7 years.

-With those rules in mind, here are the other two cards in this "family" of cards:
+With those rules in mind, here are the other cards in the Membership Rewards personal card family:

 My Experience, No Filter